ppy/osu-wiki/news/2018-04-12-new-featured-artist-dictate.md

 We're already aware that a couple of mappers are way ahead of the curve with this and are already diving head-first into **Dictate**'s sound, so don't miss out!

-If you like what you hear, don't hesitate to swing by [his SoundCloud](https://soundcloud.com/dictateneuro) and have a listen.
-You can also check him out on [Spotify](https://open.spotify.com/artist/4a74ArK6onepkCuKcZfG3w), say hello via [Twitter](https://twitter.com/DictateNeuro), or just even say hi in-game!
+If you like his sound, don't hesitate to swing by [his SoundCloud](https://soundcloud.com/dictateneuro) and have a listen to some of his other work.
+You can also check him out on [Spotify](https://open.spotify.com/artist/4a74ArK6onepkCuKcZfG3w), say hello via [Twitter](https://twitter.com/DictateNeuro), or even just say hi in-game!

 We've got more updates and more new artists planned for the coming weeks and months - with more than a few of them just as close to home as **Dictate** is!